datadesk/web-map-maker/README.md

 We make a lot of maps at the Los Angeles Times.
 So we made this tool to help us make them faster.

-This tool is still very much a work-in-progress.
-There are bugs.
-But we'll get there.
+This tool is still very much a work in progress — please report any bugs you find using GitHub issues!

 ## Getting started

 You don't need much to get up and running.
-Download this repo and add a `config.js` file to the `js` folder with this information:
+Download this repo and make a config.js file (we provided a template [here](https://github.com/datadesk/web-map-maker/tree/master/js/config.js-TEMPLATE))

+It should look like this:
 ```
 var configOptions = {
     'bingAPI': 'Your API here',